-Get ready to learn all the things you want to know about the funny phrase “Je le jure”.
+You are going to discover all the things you ever wanted to know about the basic French sentence “Je le jure”.

-Including a full definition of what it is and how to use it in a casual conversation with an audio example.
-Not to mention the useful stuff we sprinkled like synonyms, slow pronunciation audio, dialogue example and more!
+Including a complete definition of what it is and how to use it in a conversation with an audio example.
+Along with the useful informations we sprinkled like slow pronunciation audio, dialogue example and more!

 The literal meaning is: